“I'll get to it someday.”

 I pretty much never thought I would see the day when we could have our own hardback photo books printed without a negotiation with the words “quantity” and “over 1000.”
 Until you hold one of these beautiful photo books in your hands, flipping through the pages in awe of the quality, you will have no idea how amazing they really are.

 And since the prices are so reasonable, it would be a shame not to make as many as your bookshelf can hold.
-You can create them right in many photo organizing programs like Apple's iPhoto or Adobe's Photoshop Elements, or download an easy to use standalone program from a company like Picaboo or My Publisher.
+You can create them right in many photo organizing programs like Apple's iPhoto or Adobe's Photoshop Elements, or download an easy to use standalone program from a company like Picaboo.

 Reuniting Split-Up Collections